The computational complexity of knot genus in a fixed 3-manifold: Other representations of the manifold and knot

 \begin{proof}[Proof of Theorem \ref{Thm:HeegaardToPlanarDiagram}] We are given a closed orientable surface $S$ with curves $\alpha$ and $\beta$ specifying a fixed Heegaard splitting of $M$.
 We are also given a diagram in $S$ of a knot $K$ with total crossing number $c$.
 We will change the diagram and the Heegaard splitting in a sequence of modifications.
 There is an orientation-preserving homeomorphism of $S$ taking the curves $\beta = \beta_1 \cup \cdots \cup \beta_g$ to curves $\beta'' = \beta''_1 \cup \cdots \cup \beta''_g$ that satisfy $\alpha_i \cap \beta''_j = \delta_{ij}$.
 This homeomorphism is obtained by a product of Dehn twists about simple closed curves in $S$, followed by an isotopy.
 We can apply such a Dehn twist if we also add a surgery curve $C$ that undoes it.
 Thus, we can replace the knot $K$ and curves $ \beta$ by a knot $K'$ together with the framed surgery curve $C$, and the curves $\beta'$ obtained by Dehn twisting along $C$.
 By Lemma \ref{Lem:DehnTwist}, the new knot $K'$ and surgery curve $C'$ have total crossing number bounded above by a constant times $c$.
 (The additive constant in the lemma can be subsumed into the multiplicative constant since we can assume that the total crossing number is non-zero.)
 By Remark \ref{Rem:ExtraFingerMoves}, we can also ensure that each component of $S - N^\circ(\alpha \cup \beta')$ is a disc, at a cost of increasing the total crossing number of $K' \cup C$ by at most a constant factor.
 Repeating this for each Dehn twist in the sequence, we end with curves $\beta'$, a diagram for $K$ and the framed link $L$ specifying the surgery.
 This has total crossing number that is at most $O(c)$.
 The curves $\beta'$ are isotopic to $\beta''$, and so by Lemma \ref{Lem:Isotopy}, we obtain a planar diagram for $K \cup L$ with total crossing number that is at most $O(c^2)$. \end{proof}

 This completes the proof of Theorem \ref{Thm:HeegaardNP}.

 \begin{remark} There is another possible way of representing $M$ and $K$ using triangulations.
-We could be simply given a triangulation for $M$ containing $K$ as a subcomplex.
-We would be told that this was indeed a triangulation of $M$.
-But in the absense of an efficient method converting this to a \emph{fixed} triangulation of $M$, it is hard to see how this could be useful. \end{remark}
+Fix a 3-manifold $M$ up to homeomorphism.
+We could be simply given a triangulation $\mathcal{T}$ and a knot $K$ as a subcomplex of $\mathcal{T}$, and we would be told that $\mathcal{T}$ was indeed a triangulation of $M$.
+But in the absence of an efficient method converting this triangulation to a \emph{fixed} triangulation of $M$, it is hard to see how this could be useful. \end{remark}